LauYeeYu/RISC-V-Simulator/docs/optimizations_en.md

 merit about it is that, we can boost the efficiency even by simply adding the number of ALU.
 That is called ***Tomasulo architecture***.

+On top these optimizations, we can also boost the efficiency of CPU by using the ***Cache*** and predicting the branch that will be taken.

 ## 5-Stage Pipeline

 ### The five stages of the pipeline